-A student dropped from Knox for academic reasons may petition the Academic Standing Committee for readmission by contacting the Associate Dean of the College.
-(Students dropped for disciplinary reasons must direct petitions to the President of the College.)
+A student dismissed from Knox for academic reasons may petition the Academic Standing Committee for readmission by contacting the Associate Dean of the College.
 Although the student should first discuss with the Associate Dean the basis for the petition, all such petitions must be submitted in writing to the Associate Dean and require favorable action by the Academic Standing Committee.
-As stated above, the timeline for submission of the appeal can vary depending on the circumstances, and that timeline will be included in the letter that the student receives from the Associate Dean of the College.
+As stated above, the timeline for submission of the petition can vary depending on the circumstances, and that timeline will be included in the letter that the student receives from the Associate Dean of the College.
 The petition should indicate that the student has overcome the problems that led to earlier dismissal and include substantial evidence that the student is now ready and willing to meet the College's academic standards.
 Such evidence may include: